Memoir update: it has been published!

 updated website

 Now, about the website: emergentgrace.com.
-This is now my website go-to for writing book reviews and sharing about events in the mental health world.
+This is now my website go-to for writing book reviews and sharing about events in the health world.
 Most universally useable is the page featuring key resources: https://emergentgrace.com/resources/.
-This page is very detailed and specific about resources for myriad specific ailments needed in the mental health community.

 In all, I encourage you to explore the site and to stay tuned as more content emerges (which I will post about).